Taichi Sakaiya’s luminous work, The Knowledge-Value Revolution, advances two premises:

 A benign Learner Commonwealth would deal even-handedly with the convictions of knowledge-value and the efficiencies of objective consumption, denying neither one its proper place in the scheme of things.
 Peace technology would balance cooperation and competition, reapportion stability and risk.
 It would induce a placid economy with few surpluses and penuries (as in hunter-gatherer communism).

-Objective criteria ratchet two clicks forward and one click back, with incremental inertia, whereas knowledge-value would ebb and flow as smoothly as the rollers of a flood tide.
+Objective criteria ratchet two clicks forward and one click back with incremental inertia whereas knowledge-value would ebb and flow with as much fluidity as the rollers of a flood tide.

 The Western World boasts more or less well-organized pacifists who date back at least three hundred years.
-Humanity has nurtured the idea of universal peace since the first bright child was smacked by some dullard for no reason, (whether an impatient elder or a clique of brethren bullies).
-It has always been a question of how slowly and carefully we would be allowed to approach universal peace so impractical and unrealistic by current standards.
+What’s more, humanity has nurtured the idea of universal peace since the first bright child was smacked for no reason by some dullard, (whether an irritated elder or a clique of brethren bullies).
+It has always been a question of how slowly and carefully we could approach universal peace so impractical and unrealistic by current standards.

-The flow of time does not seem to flow in a constant way.
-After something has been sought after without cease for quite some time, its approach may seem to accelerate with exponential wings and it might suddenly appear in a flash, from our stunted perspective.
+Time does not seem to flow in a constant way.
+After something has been sought without cease for quite some time, its approach may seem to accelerate with exponential wings from our stunted perspective and it might appear in a flash.

 Rather than prescribe some sweeping dogma, Learner proposes a more gradual, non-linear approach.
 Our assessments of gradualism and spontaneity have become null and void.
 The time for peace had not yet come and we were not yet ready for it; at present, it has and we are.
 From a feeble beginning followed by incremental infusions of peace mentality, info politics could overwrite the we've grown accustomed to.

 A Learner course correction would require no führerprinzip (principle of weapon leadership: “unrestricted authority downwards and unrestricted responsibility upwards” – A. Hitler).
-No charismatic war leaders need apply—even though they might have presided over every other significant transformation in the past, sometimes for the better and usually for the worse.
-The leaders we require will awaken of themselves, tribal-wise at peace and not weapon berserkers.
+No charismatic war leaders need apply — even though they might have overseen every other significant transformation in the past, sometimes for the better and usually for the worse.
+The leaders we require will awaken of themselves, tribal-wise at peace and not weapon managers.

-My municipal library displays hundreds of linear feet of books on the art, the science and the history of war, and less than a handful on those of peacemaking.
-Multiply by two or three times, taking into account satellite libraries in town and so on as this geographical inventory spreads out, until the proportion approaches a thousand to one across the nation.
-The war books are packed into two or three subject areas, whereas the few peace books are scattered throughout the library in ones and twos.
+My municipal library displays hundreds of linear feet of books on the art, the science and the history of warfare, and less than a handful of books on peacemaking.
+Multiply by two or three times, taking into account satellite libraries in town and so on as the geographical inventory spreads out, the war/weapons proportion approaches a thousand to one when stretched across the nation.
+The war books are packed into two or three subject areas whereas the few peace books are scattered in ones and twos throughout the library.

-In Afghanistan, the State Department could never scrape up the skills, personpower and funding it needed to make an adequate job of peaceful reconstruction.
+In Afghanistan, the State Department could never scrape up enough skills, personpower and funding to make an adequate job of peaceful reconstruction and honest civil administration.
 It had to go hat in hand to the filthy rich military to beg for additional warm bodies and cold cash.
-But there you go again, the necessary skills could not be found.
-With respect to making war and making peace, this is the typical proportion and focus of our cultural priorities.
+But once again, the necessary skills could not be found.
+With respect to making war and making peace, this is the norm of our cultural priorities and their proportional focus.

-The more people who examine Learner and peace texts like it, and the more often they bring up these topics in common conversation, the faster this knowledge-value will take hold.
+The more people who examine Learner and peace-promoting texts like it, and the more often they bring up these topics in ordinary conversation, the faster this knowledge-value will take hold.
 As Learner tenets become commonplace, a Commonwealth of Learner peers will emerge as if from nowhere.
-It will surface like a new continent, tectonic and unstoppable, from the surrounding dead sea of apathy, stasis and inertia.
+It will surface like a new continent tectonic and unstoppable from the surrounding dead sea of apathy, stasis and inertia.

-In the past, when the thesis of weapon orthodoxy collided with its anti-thesis of weapon revolution, their explosive synthesis produced a deadlier outburst of weapon technologies.
+In the past, when the thesis of weapon orthodoxy collided head-on with its anti-thesis of weapon revolution, their explosive outburst produced a deadlier synthesis of weapon technologies.

-This time around, we should brace our feet, focus our thinking and replace dominant weapon mentality with a brand new one of peace.
+This time around, we should brace ourselves, focus our thought and replace dominant weapon mentality with a brand new one of peace.